Once you have your HCG diet journal, you should log every piece of information into it. Every time you eat or drink, record everything. These include:

 Tips to start an HCG diet journal

 - Choose a diet journal that works best for you and stick with it.
 There are many options available online.
 You can choose from online or mobile apps, but many dieters prefer the old-fashion method- the pen and paper thing.
 Try an online food journal if writing down everything isn’t as easy as you thought, but it’s fine to use a more convenient method.
-The key here is, you log everything you eat and drink.
+The key here is, that you log everything you eat and drink.

 - Don’t overlook portions.
 You will be surprised at how much one serving actually is when you keep a food journal.
 Be sure to take note of serving size information on packages.
 Adding calories when you have an extra cookie to your meal could affect your calorie intake by 25 to 100 calories.